Three Hills

 Three Hills is a town in southern Alberta, Canada.
-It takes its name from the three somewhat-larger-than-normal hills to its north.
+Surrounded by Kneehill County, it takes its name from the three somewhat-larger-than-normal hills to its north.

 History

 Three Hills post office dates from 1904.
 Three Hills was incorporated as a village in 1912, the year it was moved to its current location on the Grand Trunk Pacific Railway line running between Tofield and Calgary.
 With ranchers and farmers constituting its first residents, it soon became a centre for the surrounding wheat-growing area.

 In 1922, Prairie Bible Institute (now named Prairie College) was established in Three Hills with L. E. Maxwell as its first principal.
 This occurrence helped to increase the population of the town proper and its adjacent settlements.
 By the mid 1980s, the 130 acre college campus and the nearby hamlets of Grantville and Ruarkville were annexed to the town.

 Although a relatively small community, Three Hills hosted the Alberta Seniors Games in the summer of 1998.
 The town was chosen to host this event because of its ability to utilize large and well-equipped facilities at Prairie College.
 This included the opening and closing ceremonies, which took place in Prairie's 4,200-seat Maxwell Memorial Tabernacle.

 Canada's largest religious auditorium, the Maxwell Tabernacle operated from 1953 until it was decommissioned and demolished in 2005.
 It was the college chapel and hosted Christian concerts and Bible conferences and was the worship centre for a local church, the Prairie Tabernacle Congregation.
 This facility was also used as the convocation auditorium for Prairie College, Prairie Christian Academy and the Three Hills High School.
 With the construction of a new 17,000 ft2 facility, opened in 2020, the Prairie Tabernacle now stands adjacent to Prairie Christian Academy about five blocks east of the college campus.

 Because of the development of nearby methane fields, the food and lodging industries in Three Hills have grown considerably over the past few years.